The Wrap-up and Some Thoughts

 We're Back.....

 Friday July 14th we finished packing up, cleaned the most-excellent house in which we lived and which we thoroughly enjoyed for two months and headed for the airport.
-Traffic was no problem; I decided the GPS was taking us the wrong way, took my own route and was proven to not know what I was talking about; turning in the car was quick and easy; and the shuttle to the terminal was easy-peasy.
+Traffic was no problem, but then I decided the GPS was taking us the wrong way, took my own route and was proven to not know what I was talking about; turning in the car was quick and easy; and the shuttle to the terminal was easy-peasy.
 Getting our bags checked-in was a mess - in twenty minutes a total of two people were served in the long line we were in - until a supervisor showed up and got things moving.
 We boarded on time and because of a fluke in how our reservations were made we were in Delta’s Select class which is between Business Class and their upgraded economy class and which was very nice.
 An eight-hour flight, a four-hour layover in Minneapolis and a quick flight to St. Louis, where Craig picked us up at about midnight.

 At that point, we had been up for almost exactly 24 hours and we were whupped.
 No welcoming tiki drinks for us that night - it was to bed as fast as we could go.